satish-pati/GPU_SIMULATOR/README.md

   - Test the excecution of BubbleSort in Python version.
   - Final Error solving & reviewing code in Python version
   - Fix parsing issues in  python vesrion.
+  - Fix some logical errors in cpp Version

 - **Tasks**:
   - Satish:
-     - Modifiy UI for Python version .( by 20-Feb-2025)
+     - Modifiy GUI for Python version .( by 20-Feb-2025)
-     - Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
+     - FIx errors in CPP version && Test the excecution of BubbleSort in Python version.( by 20-Feb-2025)
   - Niharika:
      - Fix parsing issues in  python version  .( by 20-Feb-2025)
      - Final Error solving & reviewing code in Python version( by 20-Feb-2025)